+The next king of Kakatiya Dynasty was Mahadeva; he made an extension of empire up to the coastal region.
+Ganapati, another king of Kakatiya Dynasty, came after him.
 He was the supreme one amongst all the other rulers of Kakatiya Dynasty.
-There is another reason for which this ruler of Kakatiya Dynasty has gained recognition as after the Satavahanas, Ganapati played the pioneering role of consolidation of the whole of the Telugu region 'under one rule'.
+There is another reason for which this ruler of Kakatiya Dynasty has gained recognition as after the Satavahanas, Ganapati played the pioneering role of consolidation of the whole of the Telugu region under one rule.
 It was due to his capability that order has been established in the huge kingdom.
 Trade practices also had been promoted by this ruler of Kakatiya Dynasty.

 The grand successor of Rudramba is Prataparudra.
 This king of Kakatiya Dynasty came to power in A.D.1295.
 His domination continued till A.D.1323.
 Under his rule, the Kakatiya Dynasty saw extension of the western border till Raichur.
-On his initiative certain administrative reforms have been introduced.
+On his initiative, certain administrative reforms have been introduced.
 For instance, he segregated his empire into seventy five 'Nayakships'.
 Later the 'Rayas of Vijayanagara' took in the Nayakships and made them grow to a great extent.
 During this time the Muslims invaded this empire of Kakatiya Dynasty comprising of Andhra Pradesh for the first time.

 Another invasion of Muslims also took place in the Kakatiya Dynasty.
-In order to capture the 'Tilling', Ghiaz-ud-din Tughlaq, the famous ruler of Tughlaq Dynasty sent out a huge army under Ulugh Khan .
-Time period was A.D.1321.
+In order to capture the 'Tilling', Ghiaz-ud-din Tughlaq, the famous ruler of Tughlaq Dynasty sent out a huge army under Ulugh Khan in A.D.1321.
 He laid cordon to Warangal.
 However after facing blockade due to some internal rebellions he withdrew and went back to Delhi.
-He went back only to return after a short while with a huge army Prataparudra put a gallant fight in spite of his extemporaneous ness.
+He came back only after a short while with a huge army and Prataparudra put a gallant fight against them.
 After his surrender Prataparudra had been taken as prisoner.
 On his way to Delhi he passed away.
 This marked the end of the Kakatiya Dynasty.